 What you need to know: 2023-2024 Grant Cycle

-Application period status: Applications are currently open for the 2023-2024 Grant Cycle.
+Application period status: Applications are currently CLOSED for the 2023-2024 Grant Cycle.

 Applicants notified: July 2023 *Only a select number of applicants will be chosen as grant recipients.
 All applicants will be contacted in regards to your application status whether you have been chosen as a recipient or not.

 Once you’ve confirmed your eligibility by taking the survey above, read through the entire application and familiarize yourself with the application components.
 To help you prepare your application, you can use this Word document Rankin Foundation_Application_Essay_Questions.docx that includes the essay questions as they are listed on the application.

 We recommend preparing and saving your essay responses within a Word or Google document, then copying and pasting your responses when they are finalized and you are ready to submit your application.
 The application takes at least 90 minutes to complete.

 Reach out to your references/recommenders early.
 Give your recommenders at least three to four weeks to prepare their letters of recommendation to ensure they have enough time to thoughtfully respond to your request.
 Note: Your recommenders will not receive the formal request to submit their letter of recommendation until you press SUBMIT on your completed application.